gbinal/Education-API-RFI/README.md

 ## Summary

-The Deparmtent of Education is formally asking whether and how APIs should be used in "higher education data and student aid programs and processes at the Department."
+The Department of Education is formally asking whether and how APIs should be used in "higher education data and student aid programs and processes at the Department."
 There is a huge need for this and we need to tell them so.

 Any interested party (that means you!) may submit responses by emailing them to APIRFI@ed.gov by **COB June 2**.
 Note that your submission will be made public.